Elderberry + Cytokine Storms

 By now, you’ve likely seen several posts that have mistakenly gone viral with scary headlines about elderberry syrup and cytokine storms.
 I hear you.
 It’s confusing and overwhelming.
 The cliff notes:

-- Allopathic and herbal practitioners are extrapolating and making correlations that aren’t substantiated.
+- Allopathic and herbal practitioners extrapolated and made correlations that weren’t substantiated.

 - This has been the most hotly contested conversation between herbalists, plant scientists, immunologists, naturopathic and the allopathic “top doc” communities in recent times.